jasonstolaruk/CurryMUD/README.md

 ### How to try it out

-If you'd like to try out what I have so far, clone the repo from your home directory.
-While you can build CurryMUD via the usual `cabal install`, you may also utilize the included [build-sandbox.sh](https://github.com/jasonstolaruk/CurryMUD/blob/master/build-sandbox.sh) script, which builds the project dependencies in a new cabal sandbox.
+If you'd like to try out what I have so far, clone the repo from your home directory (the server expects to find various folders located under `$HOME/CurryMUD`).
+Having done that, please build and run the project using [slack](http://docs.haskellstack.org/en/stable/README.html) (otherwise, I cannot guarantee that CurryMUD will build on your system).

-You'll need at least GHC 7.10 with base 4.8.
-You shouldn't have any issues compiling on Mac OS X or Linux (I do not plan on explicitly supporting Windows).
-If you do run into issues, please email me and let me know.
+Please note that I do not plan on explicitly supporting Windows.

 Once you have the server up and running, just telnet to localhost port 9696 to play.